OSHA 30-Hour General Industry Safety and Health

 10. Environmental Health and Safety (EHS) Professionals

-• EHS Specialists: Individuals responsible for environmental and occupational health and safety within their organizations.
+• EHS Specialists – Oversee environmental and occupational safety programmes within organisations.

 The OSHA 30-Hour General Industry Safety and Health course is tailored to meet the needs of a diverse group of professionals who play a crucial role in maintaining and promoting workplace safety.
 By targeting supervisors, safety professionals, committee members, maintenance personnel, HR professionals, skilled tradespeople, business owners, new employees, union representatives, and EHS professionals, this course ensures that comprehensive safety knowledge is disseminated across all levels of an organization.
 This broad reach helps create a safer, more compliant, and more productive working environment for everyone involved.